mrhan1993/FooocusAPI-Docs/Writerside/topics/WebHook.md

 print(response.json())
 ```

-and you will get the result in your server. the data is a TaskOBJ, like the return of `generate` API.
+and you will get the result in your server. the data is serialization by TaskOBJ, like the return of `generate` API.